 The Results of Failing a Breath or Blood Test

-“Failing” a breath or blood alcohol test after an arrest for DWI can have several repercussions.
+“Failing” a breath or blood alcohol test after an arrest for DUI or DWI can have several repercussions.
 If you are arrested for DWI and voluntarily provide a specimen of your breath or blood, and that specimen shows an alcohol concentration of 0.08 or greater, the Department of Public Safety will pursue a suspension of your driver’s license.
 If your BAC is 0.15 or greater, the Judge presiding over your case may require you install a deep lung device on any vehicle that you drive as a condition of bond.
 Also, a 0.15 or greater BAC may result in a Class A DWI being filed against you instead of a Class B. The alleged BAC will also be used as evidence by the District Attorney that you were intoxicated while driving a car.

 The blood or breath test will typically be administered anywhere from minutes to hours after you are stopped and investigated for DWI.
 Breath test results are immediate.
 It can take several months for blood alcohol test results to report back to the police department.